Celebration and Thanksgiving

 Smith sews a piece of Indigenous regalia at the Cranberry Thanksgiving on Oct.
 4, 2025 in Charlestown, Rhode Island.

-Smith, who is part of the the Shinnecock Indian Nation in Long Island, NY, is an educator for the Shinnecock Nation Museum and former director of the Cultural Resources Department for the tribe.
-She is also an artists and makes regalia and jewelry by doing her own beadwork.
+Smith, who is part of the the Shinnecock Indian Nation in Long Island, NY, is a cultural educator, artist and native cook.
+She was the former education coordinator and event planner for the Shinnecock Nation Museum and Cultural Center as well as the former director of the Shinnecock Nation Cultural Resources Department.
+She is an artists and makes regalia and jewelry by doing her own beadwork.
 She uses many natural materials, including wampum and bird feathers in her work.
 Her business, which she runs with her cousin, is called Hands of Tradition.

 Crafts are essential to “keeping traditions going” and are a “continuation of who we are,” Smith said.